afiqharith/Social-Distancing-and-Safety-Violation-Alert-ROI-MobileNetSSD-FYP/README.md

 Person detection algorithm used is [MobileNet SSD](https://github.com/chuanqi305/MobileNet-SSD 'MobileNet SSD Caffe') with Caffe implementation and the model pre-trained on MS-COCO.
 Both programs uses OpenCV API for image processing and utilizing the DNN module (tested on CPU).
 The programs later tested on several datasets to prove the concepts.
 </br>

-_💻 Install the dependencies on command line:_
+_Install the dependencies on command line:_

 ```sh
 $ pip3 install -r requirement.txt
 ```

-_💻 To run the program on command line:_
+_To run the program on command line:_

 ```sh
 $ python3 social-distanceApp.py